LiSH7450/cascAGS/README.md

 ### Analysis Results & Visualization
 #### Data Upload & Settings
-In this section, you can upload your file and set the total number of base count or individuals involved in your trial.
+In this section, you can upload your file and set the total number of base counts or individuals involved in your trial.

 <img src="./Figures/Data_input.png" alt="Fig.2 Data upload and the total number of bases settings" style="width:800px; height:auto; background-color: transparent;">